 Relevant energy work experience and yoga background

-I’ve been practicing traditional hatha yoga for over 25 years and Shiatsu therapy for over 10 years.
+I’ve been practicing traditional hatha yoga for nearly 30 years and Shiatsu therapy for over 10 years.
 I recently qualified as a Seasonal Yoga teacher which harmonisies these two practices.
 Seasonal yoga is basically traditional yoga tailored to suit the time of year according to Traditional Chinese Medicine 5 elements.
 It also encompasses energy work as in Qi Gong and Doa In (self shiatsu) so, for me, a good all rounder!

 I’ve practiced many different styles of yoga with various teachers throughout this time.
 There are 3 main yoga teachers though that I’d like to mention as they’ve all had an impact on my style of yoga.